ThomasDeutsch/flowcards/README.md

 ## flowcards

 when your UI-framework is about modular components<br/>
-then flowcards is about modular behaviours
+then flowcards is about modular behaviours.

 You can compare flowcards with [XState](https://github.com/davidkpiano/xstate).<br/>
 Both add a layer on top of your component structure<br/>